As photographers, a unique challenge exists in mastering how to photograph birds in flight.

 First and foremost, you want to have a suitable camera bag or backpack.
 You may need to get up from one location and quickly relocate to another to get the best vantage point.
 Having your gear stored safely and securely is key.

-Your camera should ideally have good low light performance, especially when shooting at fast shutter speeds.
+Your camera for birding should ideally have good low light performance, especially when shooting at fast shutter speeds.
 A camera that can have shutter speeds from 1/2000 up to 1/800 is going to deliver the best outcomes.

 Birds move surprisingly fast, and being able to capture them in crisp detail is going to require your camera to be faster.